-Every day for the past 30 years we’ve helped Americans all across the country, just like you, buy their first home.
+Every day for the past 30 years, we’ve helped Americans just like you all across the country buy their first home.
 Contact us today to see how we can help.

 - FHA Loan – Purchase your home with only 3.5% down.
 Closing costs can be a gift from a relative!

-- 30-Year Loan – Our most popular mortgage.
-Purchase your home with as little at 3% down or less than 3% equity.
+- 30-Year Fixed Loan – Our most popular mortgage.
+Purchase your home with as little as 3% down or less than 3% equity.
 Get a low payment and the security of a rate that won’t change for the life of your loan.